PieterjanVerhelst/eel-azores-yellow/README.md

 	+ `residency.csv`: dataset with detections binned per station within a specific time (1h) and distance (100 m) threshold, calculated via the `smooth_eel_tracks.R` code

 * `/external:`
+	+ `release_locations_stations.csv`: file with the release locations and the abbreviated release station names.
 	+ `distancematrix_cruz.csv`: matrix with the river distances between detection stations
+	+ `station_order.csv`: file containing the stations upstream the release location.
+This file is needed in `calculate_speed.R`

 ### Scripts